Explore pretty Dordogne and Lot by rail

 The picturesque region of Dordogne is adorned with pretty villages, unique history and many attractions.
 Take in the beautiful countryside and relax on a journey aboard a heritage train and a river cruise.

 You meet your group at Rail Discoveries' dedicated Departure Office in London St Pancras International, departing on a Eurostar service from London to Paris, where you join the train to Souillac.
-Here transfer by coach to our hotel, La Vielle Auberge & Le Quercy Hotel.
+Here transfer by coach to our hotel, La Vielle Auberge & Le Quercy Hotel for a five-night stay.

 This morning is free to stroll through Souillac's Old Town where you can find the treasured 19th century market hall.
 Listed by the French National Heritage Fund as an important historical monument in 2004, the hall is one of many historic buildings in the town centre.